instructure/canvas-hosted-data-examples/README.md

 # canvas-hosted-data-examples
-Collection of examples the use Canvas Hosted Data to answer questions.
+Collection of examples that use Canvas Hosted Data to answer questions.